Test-Day Essentials

 The multiple-choice sections are next.
 Students mark their selected answers on the computer, and they can use the dry-erase marker and wipeable sheet for notes.
 They must answer at least one question in each section for the test to be scored; however, they do not need to answer each question.
 They should know that they receive 1 point for each correct answer, lose 1/4 point for each incorrect answer, and neither receive nor lose points for skipping a question.

-Students may not move ahead if they finish a section early.
+Students may move ahead if they finish a section early.
 The breakdown of sections and their time allotments are as follows:

 1. Writing Sample: 25 minutes